-CONFESSION: I’m a horrible procrastinator.
+Confession: I’m a horrible procrastinator.
 Wait…that didn’t sound right.
 I’m not horrible at it.
 Actually, I’m a great procrastinator.
-I mean, stellar, really.
-This post should have been written 2 weeks ago.
-But I procrastinated and here we are, almost at the end of the year.
+Stellar, really.
+This post should have been written two weeks ago.
+But I procrastinated and now here we are, almost at the end of the year.
 Wait.
 I can explain.

-They’re the perfect comfort food when you’re cold, depressed, and stuck in a horrible rut of procrastination.
-Or just when you’re looking for something awesome to eat for dinner.
-Whichever.
+Lasagna roll ups are the perfect comfort food when you’re cold, depressed, and stuck in a horrible rut of procrastination.
+Or just when you’re feeling awesome and just looking for something delicious to eat for dinner.

 - Serves: 4-6